-The Museum reports contributions, including unconditional promises to give due in future periods, as revenue in the period the pledge is received.
-Contributed securities are stated at their fair value on the date of receipt using a Level 1, 2 or 3 fair value approach depending on the type of contributed security.
+MHS reports contributions, including unconditional pledges receivable due in future periods, as revenue in the period the pledge is received.
 It is the policy of the Museum to sell all contributed securities as soon as they are received.

-(n) Federal Income Taxes
+Federal Income Taxes

-The Subdistrict and Museum are exempt from Federal income taxes under Sections 115(a) and 501(c)(3) of the Internal Revenue Code, respectively.
-The Museum follows the provisions of ASC 740-10-25 requiring disclosure of uncertain tax positions.
-There has been no interest or penalties recognized in the Statement of Activities nor in the Statement of Net Assets related to uncertain tax positions.
+The Subdistrict and MHS are exempt from federal income taxes under Sections 115(a) and 501(c)(3) of the Internal Revenue Code, respectively.
+MHS follows the provisions of ASC 740-10-25 requiring disclosure of uncertain tax positions.
+There has been no interest or penalties recognized in the Statement of Activities nor in the Statement of Net Position/Net Assets related to uncertain tax positions.
 In addition, no tax positions exist for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within the next 12 months.
-The Museum evaluates its uncertain tax positions, if any, on a continual basis through review of its policies and procedures, review of its regular tax filings, and discussions with outside experts.
+MHS evaluates its uncertain tax positions, if any, on a continual basis through review of its policies and procedures, review of its regular tax filings, and discussions with outside experts.